spf13/viper/README.md

 check for a environment variable with a name matching the key uppercased and prefixed with the `EnvPrefix` if set.

-`SetEnvKeyReplacer` allows you to use a `strings.Replacer` object to rewrite Env keys to an extent.
+`SetEnvKeyReplacer` allows you to use a `replacer` interface to rewrite Env keys to an extent.
+The most popular implementation of the interface is `strings.Replacer`.
 This is useful if you want to use `-` or something in your `Get()` calls, but want your environmental variables to use `_` delimiters.
 An example of using it can be found in `viper_test.go`.